top of page

 Stipends and PDPs

-• Stipends and PDPs will be awarded upon course completion*.
+• V-BNGST offers $450 stipend and 45 PDPs upon course completion.

 1. Attend and participate in course sessions